abcxyz/jvs/docs/jvs-quick-setup.md

 ### Justification API

-1. Export the jvs server and JWKS endpoint with the domain part of the `jvs_server_url` from Terraform outputs like `jvs-e2e-xxxx-uc.a.run.app`
+1. Export the jvs server with the domain part of the `jvs_server_url` from Terraform outputs like `jvs-e2e-xxxx-uc.a.run.app`, and export the JWKS endpoint with `public_key_server_url` from Terraform outputs if you want to validate token via CLI.

     ```shell
     export SERVER=<jvs_server_domain>:443
-    export JWKS_ENDPOINT=<jvs_server_domain>:8080/.well-known/jwks
+    export JWKS_ENDPOINT=public_key_server_url
     ```

 2. Create Justification Token via [jvsctl](cli-tool.md):